AntoinetteW/ent-ds-del-4-6-web-scraping-lab-ds-deloitte-03192019/README.md

 ## Introduction

-Now that you've seen a more extensive example of developing a web scraping script, it's time to further practice and formalize that knowledge by writing functions to parse specific pieces of information from the web page and then synthesizing these into a larger loop that will iterate over successive web pages in order to build a complete dataset.
+Now that you've seen a more extensive example of developing a web scraping script, it's time to further practice and formalize that knowledge by writing functions to parse specific pieces of information from the web page and then synthesizing these into a larger loop that will iterate over successive web pages in order to build a complete dataset!

 ## Objectives